 DateOut: the date the treatment ended; expected format: DD.MM.YYYY

 The date columns: they contain the dates of tests taken as the column header (expected format: DD.MM.YYYY) and the labels of positive test results on that particular day for a particular subject in the cells.
 Multiple positive test results should be separated by a comma (e.g.: “CoV,Other”).
-The user can edit (add) the dates column header labels.
+The user can edit (add) the date columns header labels.

-“ERRORS” sheet

-Potential errors and warnings get listed on the ERRORS sheet.
-The user should check the sheet after running the plotting function.
-For example, errors might occur if invalid test result labels are used on the DATA sheet.
-Compared to errors, warnings usually do not stop the plotting, but are caused situations the user should be aware of.

 Running the plotting function

-The user can start the plotting function by clicking the button Plot Tests on the medplot toolbar.